QI-CSHL/QuantLabs2025/_sources/Lab04_ML-based_Segmentation_and_Classification.md

   Let us know if you hit a snag!

 - You can use the data in Machine_Learning/Pixel_Classifier/ (link to Lab Data can be found on top of this page!).
-Note that you’ll need to change the axes to “tyx” because these images are not a z-stack (right click on your image and go to Edit Properties).
+Load both the 'Train' and the 'Test' files.
+Note that you’ll need to change the axes of the 'Train' file to “tyx” because these images are not a z-stack (right click on your image and go to Edit Properties).

 ```{admonition} Question
 :class: important